lccherri/gitops-pull-model/README.md

 sh ./00-rhacm/acm-install.sh
 ```

-This script installs RHACM on your cluster, enabling centralized management and GitOps capabilities.
+This script installs RHACM operator on your cluster, enabling centralized management and GitOps capabilities.

+Acessing the OpenShift console, at __"Installed Operators > Advanced Cluster Management for Kubernetes ", it should be possible to view the MultiClusterHub with the "Running" status:

 ## Configuring Policies